MAT185: Linear Algebra

 Because two of them made a plane!

-Linear Algebra is a basic field of math that is used in all sorts of engineering and science fields.
+Linear algebra is a field of math that is used in many engineering and science fields.
 In fact, the first step in solving many engineering problems is to make it a linear algebra problem.
-It’s no surprise that almost all engineering and science programs teach linear algebra very early on.
+It’s no surprise that almost all engineering and science programs teach linear algebra early on.

 MAT185 is loosely a continuation of ESC103.
-It teaches Linear Algebra from a first principles, ground-up approach.
+It teaches linear algebra from a first principles, ground-up approach.
 You will learn the reasoning behind mathematical ideas and rigorously prove that they are true.
-You will cover concepts like vectors, matrices, eigenvalues, and eigenvectors that were introduced in ESC103, as well as some new concepts like fields, vector spaces and bases.
+You will cover some concepts that were introduced in ESC103, such as vectors, matrices, and differential equations, and many new concepts including fields, vector spaces, bases, coordinates, linear transformations, and eigenproblems.

-However, unlike ESC103, there is little-to-no computation in this course.
-This is a proof-based course, so you will be tested on your ability to connect concepts, logical reasoning, and proving and disproving general statements.
+However, unlike ESC103, there is little computation in this course.
+This is a proof-based course, so you will be tested on your ability to connect concepts and use linear algebra principles to prove and disprove general statements.
 MAT185 is taught as if you have never taken a proof-based course before, so don’t worry if you are new to this: it’s time to learn!
 Students have varying experiences with this course.
 Some find it reasonable while others find it very difficult.
 There is little correlation between how you felt about ESC103 and how you will feel about MAT185.
-Although they both cover Linear Algebra, the questions you are asked, the perspective from which you learn, and what you are expected to understand are completely different.
+Although they both cover some pure math and linear algebra, the questions you are asked, the perspective from which you learn, and what you are expected to understand are completely different.

 Professor Philipp Seiler